Sustainability-related disclosures

 The fund’s investment universe is defined by a structured and thorough assessment process, applying a multi-lens approach.
 The assessment will, at a minimum, include screening for:

-• Contribution to SDGs: The issuers ‘ products and/or services must contribute at a substantial and concrete level to the achievement of at least one SDG, as defined at the target level of the SDGs.
+• Contribution to SDGs: The issuer’s products and/or services must contribute at a substantial and concrete level to the achievement of at least one SDG, as defined at the target level of the SDGs.

+Issuers that do not demonstrate a net positive contribution to the UN SDGs through their products and services may be excluded from consideration.
 However, if, through engagement, such issuers document a credible ambition to transform their core products and services to the point of a net positive contribution to the UN SDGs, they may still be considered for investment provided that a robust follow-up plan to drive such transformation is developed and they nonetheless, on balance, contribute positively to a sustainability objective and comply with the other sustainability assessments described in this section.
 In such events, the Investment Manager will engage with the issuer to favor progress toward the defined plan within the preset timeline.

 Engagement policies